IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/SolutionBuild/IBMAppConnect/README.md

 ## Building and configuring message flow in App Connect to integrate with Event Stream

-Check out [this page](https://www.ibm.com/docs/en/app-connect/11.0.0?topic=messages-using-kafka-app-connect-enterprise) to understand how to use Kafka with IBM App Connect Enterprise before you begin
+(Optional) Check out [this page](https://www.ibm.com/docs/en/app-connect/11.0.0?topic=messages-using-kafka-app-connect-enterprise) to understand how to use Kafka with IBM App Connect Enterprise.

 You already have created a topic in Event Stream , and now you need to build message flow to pull FX data from FX Provider and transform the data format to produce message and send it to the Event Stream topic based on currency symbol  EURUSD etc. You will have to build the message flow and generate a BAR file to deploy in the Integration Dashboard.